 We rely on medical expert testimony, your medical records, and other evidence to establish this connection between the doctor’s negligence and your injuries.

-What compensation can I recover for a medical malpractice case?
+What compensation can I recover for my medical malpractice-related injuries?

 The value of your settlement or judgment will depend on the details of your case.
 We may even rely on medical expert testimony regarding the impact of your injuries or illness to establish a prognosis and the future costs, losses, and other effects of your damages.